JimmyKurui/AfroTour/README.md

 Tour assistant for Africa using generative AI

-This is the for the second repo too
+This is the for the second repo

+This is another push after the first git push -f